kirawat/kirawat.me/src/content/blog/2025/06/09/xbox-ally-might-not-worth-the-upgrade.md

 According to [Android Authority](https://www.androidauthority.com/xbox-rog-ally-3565410/), "ASUS claims that playing in Silent Mode on the Xbox ROG Ally X will 'feel like' playing in Performance Mode on the previous Ally X while still offering more battery life."[^3] However, since I already use a battery pack with my original ROG Ally, the improved battery life might not matter much to me.
 I do want bigger battery like on the ROG Ally X, though, but that still doesn't seem like a worthwhile upgrade.

 The most interesting addition is the dedicated NPU (Neural Processing Unit) in the new AMD Ryzen™ AI Z2 Extreme processor.
 This NPU, which provides up to 50 TOPS of AI compute power, could potentially benefit gaming by offloading tasks like [frame generation and upscaling](../../../../notes/tech/upscaling-technology.md), leaving the GPU to focus solely on graphics rendering.
+"Think of all the use cases that would blend AI based audio, AI-based gaming assisting functions, AI-based rendering capabilities," said AMD exec Sebastien Nussbaum[^5].

+Personally, I think it's more toward AI-based gaming assisting functions by [Copilot for Gaming](https://news.xbox.com/en-us/2025/03/13/new-copilot-for-gaming-save-time-help-get-good/) than anything else.
 We will have to wait for performance tests on the final production units to see how this plays out.

 ## The New Xbox Game Launcher